 QuantiFERON®-TB is unaffected by Bacille Calmette-Guerin (BCG)

 vaccination and most environmental non-tuberculous mycobacteria (except M.

-A positive result is strongly predictive of true infection with M.
+result is strongly predictive of true infection with M. tuberculosis.

 The QuantiFERON®-TB assay is a qualitative test of infection.
 It